 All graduates and students who may be eligible to graduate will receive emails with information regarding the ceremonies 8-12 weeks prior to the convocation dates.
 Please make sure your preferred email address is current in your WebAdvisor account.

-If you haven’t received any information from RRC prior to one week before your convocation ceremony, please contact the Student Services Centre.
+If you haven’t received any information from the College one month prior to your convocation ceremony, please contact the Student Services Centre.

 If you do not have a credit card and absolutely cannot place an order online, please visit a Student Service Centre at the Notre Dame Campus, D105 or Exchange District Campus, P104 to place an order with cash or debit.

-If the deadline date has passed and you would like to attend your convocation ceremony, please arrive at the Centennial Concert Hall 90 minutes before the ceremony with $60 cash (no credit cards or debit cards accepted) to rent your academic attire directly through Gaspard.
+If the deadline date has passed and you would like to attend your convocation ceremony, please arrive at the Centennial Concert Hall 2 hours before the ceremony to rent your gown directly through Gaspard.
+On-site rental cost is $60.
+Gaspard only accepts cash for on-site rentals.

 Arrival Time, Registration and Assembly

 Ceremonies will proceed on schedule so it is very important that you are punctual.
-Please arrive at the Centennial Concert Hall 2 hours before the ceremony start time to pick up your academic attire.
+Please arrive through the front doors at the Centennial Concert Hall 2 hours before the ceremony start time.
+Parking can be challenging downtown so please leave yourself plenty of time to arrive on time.

-Graduates who do not arrive 90 minutes to 2 hours before their ceremony may not be seated with their graduating class and may receive a blank congratulatory envelope.
+Graduates who do not arrive on time for the ceremony may not be seated with their graduating class and may receive a blank congratulatory envelope rather than their parchment on stage.

-Once you arrive at the Centennial Concert Hall, follow the signs to the Graduate Gowning Area to register and pick up or purchase your academic attire.
+Once you arrive at the Centennial Concert Hall follow the signs to the Graduate Gowning Area to pick up your Name Card from the Registration Table and your cap and gown rental.

 The cap should be worn flat on your head with the tassel over the right front edge.
 Do not pin the tassel as it will be shifted during the ceremony.
 Men should remove their convocation caps during the National Anthem.

-Coat racks are located in the hallway outside Rehearsal Room 1 where you pick up your academic attire, but there isn’t a secure place to store your personal belongings.
+Coat racks are located in the hallway outside the Graduate Gowning Area.
+There is no secure place to store your personal belongings.
 We recommend that you leave your phone, purse and other personal belongings with your guests before the start of the ceremony.

 Red River College and the Centennial Concert Hall are not responsible for any lost or stolen items.